-Which city is cheaper, Nags Head or Chapel Hill?
+Which place is cheaper, Nags Head or Chapel Hill?

 These are the overall average travel costs for the two destinations.

 Should I visit Chapel Hill or Nags Head?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 Chapel Hill is a collegiate, southern, and student-oriented town.
 Other reasons to visit include museums, nightlife, and food.

 Visitors will usually find more to do in Chapel Hill than Nags Head, as it offers more sights, attractions, and activities.
 Chapel Hill is more touristy than Nags Head and is popular for being the home of the oldest public university in the United States.
 Also, Chapel Hill is famous for the University of North Carolina.
 Nags Head is well known for